- Authorized assays for viral testing include those that detect SARS-CoV-2 nucleic acid or antigen.

-- The CDC does not currently recommend using antibody testing as the sole basis for diagnosis of acute infection, and antibody tests are not authorized by FDA for such diagnostic purposes.
+- The CDC does not currently recommend using antibody testing as the sole basis for diagnosis of acute infection, and antibody tests are not authorized by the FDA for such diagnostic purposes.

 - In certain situations, serologic assays may be used to support clinical assessment of persons who present late in their illnesses when used in conjunction with viral detection tests.

 - In addition, if a person is suspected to have post-infectious syndrome (eg, multisystem inflammatory syndrome in children) caused by SARS-CoV-2 infection, serologic assays may be used.

 - Clinicians should use their judgement when interpreting tests for SARS-CoV-2 infection (particularly early in the course of infection).
 If clinical suspicion is high, infection should not be ruled out on the basis of RT-PCR alone (especially when results are being used as a basis for removing precautions intended to prevent onward transmission.

 - Studies have reported that testing people for SARS-CoV-2 too early in the course of infection may result in a false negative test, even though they may eventually test positive for the virus.